neurologic/Comparative-Animal-Behavior/levels-of-analysis/hormonal.md

 A Lorenz model of behavior for a male mouse defending its territory.
 Top: action-specific potential across time (black).
 Middle: the time during which external or internal stimuli (orange, green and blue) were present.
 Bottom: time of attack FAPs.
 :::

 ***Q8: Which "time of stimulus" color most likely corresponds to the presence of a dominant (threatening) intruder (versus a submissive) intruder?
-In terms of the data in the top figure, what is your evidence for this?***
+Why?***

 ***Q9: Which "time of stimulus" color most likely corresponds to the presence of serotonin in the animals?
-In terms of the data in the top figure, what is your evidence for this?***
+Why?***

 <!-- ***Q10: The action-specific potential most closely models the membrane potential of:
 a. sensory neurons in the olfactory bulb